 Scheduled Trials.
 Trial schedules are subject to change, and many cases are dismissed before trial.
-There are 44 cases, exclusive of Engle Progeny cases, scheduled for trial as of December 31, 2023 through December 31, 2024, for RJR Tobacco, B&W, Lorillard Tobacco or their affiliates and indemnitees: 33 individual smoking and health cases, nine Filter Cases, one class action case and one other non-smoking and health case.
-There are also approximately 28 Engle Progeny cases against RJR Tobacco, B&W and/or Lorillard Tobacco set for trial through December 31, 2024.
+There are 42 cases, exclusive of Engle Progeny cases, scheduled for trial as of December 31, 2024 through December 31, 2025, for RJR Tobacco, B&W, Lorillard Tobacco or their affiliates and indemnitees: 31 individual smoking and health cases, eight Filter cases, and three other non-smoking and health cases.
+There are also approximately 26 Engle Progeny cases against RJR Tobacco, B&W and/or Lorillard Tobacco set for trial through December 31, 2025.
 It is not known how many of these cases will actually be tried.

 Trial Results.
-From January 1, 2021 through December 31, 2023, 58 individual smoking and health, Engle Progeny, and patent cases in which RJR Tobacco, B&W and/or Lorillard Tobacco were defendants were tried, including 11 trials for cases where mistrials were declared in the original proceedings.
-Verdicts in favor of RJR Tobacco, B&W and Lorillard Tobacco and, in some cases, other defendants, were returned in 15 cases, tried in Florida (8), Oregon (1), and Massachusetts (4), Illinois (1) and D.C.
-(1).
-Verdicts in favor of the plaintiffs were returned in 32 cases tried in Florida (23), Massachusetts (3), New Mexico (2), Oregon (2), Virginia (1) and North
+From January 1, 2022 through December 31, 2024, 60 individual smoking and health, Engle Progeny, and patent cases in which RJR Tobacco, B&W and/or Lorillard Tobacco were defendants were tried, including 14 trials for cases where mistrials were declared in the original proceedings.
+Verdicts in favor of RJR Tobacco, B&W and Lorillard Tobacco and, in some cases, other defendants, were returned in 17 cases, tried in Florida (9), Oregon (1), and Massachusetts (5), Illinois (1) and New Mexico (1).
+Verdicts in favor of the plaintiffs were returned in 25 cases tried in Florida (17), Massachusetts (4), New Mexico (1), Oregon (2), and North

 Carolina (1).
 Two of the cases (in Florida) were dismissed during trial.
-One of the cases (in Florida) was a punitive damages re-trial that was retried twice (the first retrial resulted in plaintiff verdict; the second retrial resulted in defense verdict).
+Two of the cases (in Florida) were punitive damages re-trials that were retried twice (the first retrials resulted in plaintiff verdicts; the second retrials resulted in defense verdicts).

-In 2023, 9 Engle Progeny cases in which RJR Tobacco and/or Lorillard Tobacco was a defendant were tried:
+In 2024, five Engle Progeny cases in which RJR Tobacco and/or Lorillard Tobacco was a defendant were tried:

-Total number of trials 9 Number of trials resulting in plaintiffs' verdicts 5 Total damages awarded in final judgments against RJR Tobacco \$14,430,000 Amount of overall damages comprising 'compensatory damages' (approximately) \$14,430,000 (of overall \$14,430,000) Amount of overall damages comprising 'punitive damages' (approximately) \$0 (of overall \$14,430,000) Number of adverse judgments appealed by RJR Tobacco 3 Number of adverse judgments (not yet appealed), in which RJR Tobacco still has time to file an appeal 0 Number of adverse judgments in which no appeal was sought 2
+Total number of trials 5 Number of trials resulting in plaintiffs' verdicts 2 Total damages awarded in final judgments against RJR Tobacco \$44,096,000 Amount of overall damages comprising 'compensatory damages' (approximately) \$18,348,000 (of overall \$44,096,000) Amount of overall damages comprising 'punitive damages' (approximately) \$25,748,000 (of overall \$44,096,000) Number of adverse judgments appealed by RJR Tobacco 2 Number of adverse judgments (not yet appealed), in which RJR Tobacco still has time to file an appeal 0 Number of adverse judgments in which no appeal was sought 0

-In 2023, eight non-Engle Progeny individual smoking and health cases, in which RJR Tobacco, B&W and/or Lorillard Tobacco was a defendant, were tried:
+In 2024, 10 non-Engle Progeny individual smoking and health cases, in which RJR Tobacco, B&W and/or Lorillard Tobacco was a defendant, were tried: